Blackmail (1973 film): Music

 "Pal Pal Dil Ke Paas Tum Rehti Ho" sung by Kishore Kumar was recreated by Abhijit Vaghani in the 2016 film Wajah Tum Ho, and its title inspired a 2019 movie of the same name.

-Other songs are "Mile Mile Do Badan, Khile Khile Do Chaman", "Sharbati Teri Aankho Ki, Jheel Si Gehraii Mein and Main Doob Doob Doob Jata Hoon" sung by Kishore Kumar.
+Other songs are "Mile Mile Do Badan, Khile Khile Do Chaman", "Main Doob Doob Jata Hoon" sung by Kishore Kumar.
 All lyrics were by Rajendra Krishan.